singhj/locality-sensitive-hashing/README.md

 It has as many rows as there are documents and as many columns as there are buckets (up to 2<sup>32</sup> buckets in this implementation).
 A related data structure `MatrixRow` represents a document.

-A line format class specifies how to parse incoming documents.
+A _line format class_ specifies how to parse incoming documents.
 The line format class should specify a static method `parse` which returns a document ID and the text to be used for classification.
 See classes `TweetLine` and `PeerbeltLine` in the code base as examples.
 You may follow the implementation of PeerbeltLine as a template for parsing documents in your implementation &mdash; the original text is HTML and we strip out content between `<script>` and `<style>` tags and also remove other HTML tags before assigning documents to buckets.
 In this case, documents that have the same text but differ only in their markup are considered to be identical.

-A database format class specifies how to interact with the database. `settings.py` specifies which database is being used.
+A _database_ specifies how to interact with the database. `settings.py` specifies which database is being used.
 Implementations are available for Google App Engine Datastore and for Cassandra.
-An in-memory database based on Python data structures is also available and we find it pretty handy for testing.
+An in-memory database based on Python data structures is also available and it is handy for testing.

 Getting Started
 ---------------